Soul And / Or Related Artists

 John Edwards

-b: 25th December 1944, St. Louis, Missouri, U.S.A.
+b: Jonathan 'John' Edwards, 25th December 1944, St. Louis, Missouri, U.S.A.

 Born in St. Louis, John Edwards began singing in men's clubs while stationed in Germany during his army days.
-When he was discharged, Edwards came to Columbus, Georgia.

-Mayfield got Edwards a session at Weis Records and Jo Armstead produced 'If I Don't Lose My Head' in 1969.
+Curtis got Edwards a session at Weis Records and Jo Armstead produced 'If I Don't Lose My Head' in 1969.

-Edwards joined The Spinners full-time in 1977 and remains with them currently.
+John joined The Spinners full-time in 1977 and remains with them currently.

-'Working My Way Back to You / Forgive Me, Girl' and 'Cupid / I've Loved You for a Long Time' in 1980 are the biggest Spinners hits featuring Edwards to date.
+'Working My Way Back to You / Forgive Me, Girl' and 'Cupid / I've Loved You for a Long Time' in 1980 are the biggest Spinners hits featuring John Edwards to date.

 Recently, John suffered a stroke.
 He is recovering well and G.C.
 Cameron is standing in for him in the current Detroit Spinners line-up.
 Thanks to Byron Woods for this information.